MattyIceee/agentic-ops/README.md

 | **Flux** | GitOps runtime | Required if you use Graph B for HelmRelease-based deployments |

 Python ≥ 3.11 and [uv](https://docs.astral.sh/uv/) are required on the machine running the agent.

+You'll also need an **IaC/GitOps repo** with Renovate (or another auto-updating bot) configured to open dependency-bump PRs — that's what Graph A reviews and Graph B commits scaffolded manifests into.
+If you don't have one handy, you can point the agents at [MattyIceee/test-deployment](https://github.com/MattyIceee/test-deployment) to try things out.

 ---